mattbierner/khepri/README.md

 of slashes.
 This eliminates the need for having two top level elements in the grammar.

+### Lexical Scoping, Redefinition, and Globals
+Javascript's scoping rules are inconsistent with its C inspired syntax.
+Some programmers advocate making this inconsistancy clear by explicitly declaring variables at the start of their scope.
+Another issue is Javascript's handling of globals and undeclared variables.

+Khepri introduces static checks that enforce lexical scoping based on blocks and function bodies.
+Further, checks also enforce that all variables are declared before use and any global variables must be explicitly listed before use.
+And further restrictions are imposed to disallow duplicate symbol definition in the same scope or top level assignment of immutable values.

+Three elements introduce new a new scope: the program, the function body, a block statement.
+Variables are only valid inside the scope in which they are declared as well as any enclosed scopes.
+A variables with the same name as one in the outer scopes hides the outer on.

+    // Annotated to show which variables are in scope
+    // a, b
+    var a = 10;
+    var b;
+    if (a > 0)
+    { // a, b, g, f
+        var g = 100;
+        var f -> \a -> { var z = 13; return a - g; } // a, b, g, f, a, z
+        b = f(3);
+    }

+Variables declarations are evaluated in order and only previously declared variables can be used.
+This differs from Javascript where declarations are evaluated first and variables bound to undefined before statements are evaluated:

+    var h = "hello";
+    var message = h + " " + w; // error, w used before declared.
+    var w = "world";

+Implicit blocks also introduce a new scope, such as if or for statements without
+brackets:

+    var h = "hello";
+    if (h)
+        var w = "world";
+    var message = h + " " + w; // error, w used outside of implicit if block.

+Globals can be used by declaring them with the 'static' keyword. 'static' is already a reserved work in ECMAScript 5.1.
+By default, builtin object globals are already declared.
+This does not include any DOM objects.
+This only suppresses checks on the global variables, it does not effect the behavior of the program.

+    static define; // expect a global called 'define' define([], function() {
+        var props = {'x': {'value': 3}};
+        return Object.keys({}, props); // 'Object' builtin ok even without explicit static.
+    });

+ Use of a global can also be restricted to a block.
+This may help make intent clearer but again, does not change the meaning of the actual program

+    var a = \x -> {
+        static $;
+        return $('<div></div>');
+    };

 ## Removed ##

 ### Function Declarations